chaseruskin/orbit/docs/src/topic/overview.md

 - Every project requires a __Manifest__ file, named `Orbit.toml`.
 This is a simple TOML file maintained by the user.
 The manifest file documents basic metadata about the project, like its name and version, as well as the project's list of direct dependencies.

 - A project saves its world state by storing a __Lockfile__, called `Orbit.lock`, alongside the manifest.
 A lockfile lists all of the resolved project dependencies required for the current project and how to retrieve those projects if necessary again.
-Running `orbit lock` will build an project-level graph to resolve the entire project-level dependency tree and store this information in the lockfile.
+Running `orbit lock` will build a project-level graph to resolve the entire project-level dependency tree and store this information in the lockfile.

 - Users customize their experience with Orbit using __Configurations__, which are collections of __Targets__, __Settings__, and __Protocols__.
 All of these items are defined in an Orbit configuration file, called `config.toml`.
 Configurations allow users to reuse and share their workflows across teams and projects.